Welcome to our updated NitroPack review.

 If you’re willing to pay for top-notch performance, NitroPack has a lot going for it:

 Second, in addition to improving the top-line page load time number, NitroPack also made massive improvements to the more “user experience” performance metrics in Google’s Core Web Vitals.
-For example, in the Chicago test, it dropped my Largest Contentful Paint (LCP) time from 2.319 s to 0.958 s.

 Remember, there’s lots of data tying load times to important metrics like conversion rate and bounce rate.
-So if you have a “serious” website, like a membership site or eCommerce store, NitroPack might well pay for itself by helping you sell more products and create happier customers.
+So if you have a serious website, like a membership site or ecommerce store, NitroPack might well pay for itself by helping you sell more products and create happier customers.